 The Company shall not be liable for loss or damage to Goods in transit unless:-

-(a) The Company has agreed to effect delivery to a place other than the Company's premises; or
+(a) the Company has agreed in writing to effect delivery to a place other than the Company’s premises; or

-(b) the loss or damage occurs prior to arrival or delivery point; and either
+(b) the loss or damage occurs prior to arrival at the delivery point; and either

 (c) damage or shortage is reported within 3 days of arrival of delivery point; and

-(d) in the case of total loss, non-arrival is notified to the Company within 7 days after despatch of the advice note.
+(d) in the case of total loss, non-arrival is notified to the Company within 7 days after dispatch of the advice note.